When a Self-Service Booking Portal Actually Reduces Your Workload

 Designing the Booking Flow

 For accommodation, the search step captures dates and room type.
 The selection step shows available options with pricing.
-The guest details step asks only for what is required to complete the booking: name, email, phone, any special requirements.
+The guest details step asks only for what is required to complete the booking: name, email, phone, and any special requirements.
 The payment step shows the full total with the cancellation policy clearly visible.
 The confirmation step generates an immediate email with all booking details, a booking reference, and any post-booking instructions.

 // POST /api/v1/bookings